Destinations Italy Florence & Tuscany

 Drag to see more

-A 10th-century fortified village on a wooded ridge between Florence and Siena, restored by Belmond into a 39-suite-and-villa hotel that's somehow simultaneously a resort and a real place.
-Terracotta-floored rooms with handwoven textiles.
-A heated infinity pool that faces nothing but vineyard.
-Tosca, the restaurant, does a serious version of Tuscan classics on a long stone terrace.
-The estate itself is the draw — 4,200 acres of woodland, vineyards, and walking trails — but the property runs vintage Fiat tours, vespa rides, art walks, and truffle hunts to give shape to a stay that could otherwise just be lounging.
+A medieval castle built in 998 on a wooded ridge between Florence and Siena, now a 39-room-and-suite Belmond property on an ancient Etruscan site.
+Terracotta floors, handwoven textiles, original stone walls; the spa lives in the former wine cellar.
+A heated infinity pool facing nothing but vineyard.
+Ristorante Tosca does a serious version of Tuscan classics on a long stone terrace.
+The estate is the draw — roughly 4,200 acres of woodland, vineyards and walking trails — vintage Fiat tours, vespa rides, cooking classes and truffle hunts give shape to a stay that could otherwise just be lounging.

 What it's known for